 This is where a remodeling professional can be an asset to your kitchen project.
 You could work with designers, architects, contractors, and specialists each independently.
 We believe, however, that our particular “all-in-one” approach, known as design-build remodeling, is the most ideal option for the majority of homeowners.
 Design-build remodeling companies have professional staff for all stages in your project- from the initial design through to construction.

-When looking at hiring any kitchen remodeling professional, you may have several questions, but here are three important items to look for:
+When looking at hiring any kitchen remodeling professional, you may have several questions, but here are three important items to watch for:

-The process outlined in this guide has lead you through the initial considerations of planning, budgeting, and gathering ideas for your new kitchen, but there are more steps to go.
+The process outlined in this guide has lead you through the initial considerations of planning, budgeting, and designing your new kitchen, but there are more steps to go.